VC-MIPI-modules/vc_mipi_nvidia/README.md

      $ sudo ./max_speed.sh
    ```

-* For changing device trees only (build -d and flash -d), you will have to modify your /boot/extlinux/extlinux.conf by removing the FDT entry or by commenting out with '#'.
+* For changing device trees only (build -d and flash -d), you will have to modify your /boot/extlinux/extlinux.conf on your target machine by removing the FDT entry or by commenting out with '#'.
 Otherwise you will have to flash your complete linux image for every device tree change to take effect.